 3. Board your ferry

-There's no need to be daunted by driving onto a ferry – just arrive at the port at least 45 minutes before departure, follow the signs to the Brittany Ferries embarkation check-in booths, and the routes on to the ferry itself are clearly marked, with trained staff to guide you onboard to your parking space.
-There are detailed ship plans on board to help you locate your cabin or seat, and to find your car again when you're nearing your destination.
+There's no need to be daunted by driving onto a ferry – just arrive at the port at least 45 minutes before departure, follow the signs to the Brittany Ferries embarkation check-in booths, and the routes on to the ferry itself are clearly marked, with trained staff to guide you on board to your parking space.
+There are detailed ship plans on board to help you locate your cabin or seat, and to find your car again when you’re nearing your destination.
 Brittany Ferries has a helpful video showing you what happens at the port and when you drive on board.

 4. Hit the road to your holiday destination

 Depending on what holiday you've booked, you'll have detailed route plans to follow once you disembark.
 Obviously you'll be driving on the right, so it's a good idea to drive cautiously - but it's not difficult.
-And the roads are often quieter than the UK's motorways.
+And the roads are often quieter than UK motorways.
 Have some euros handy, as toll roads are common in Europe.
 For more tips on driving, check out Brittany Ferries' driving guides.